suedacicekli/suedacicekli/README.md

 ## I'm a junior frontend developer.
 🔭 I am currently working on React.
-🌱 Currently, I am further developing my skills in Frontend Development as part of the Turkcell Geleceği Yazanlar Program.
 💬 Ask me about Anything with [instagram] or [twitter] ✍ You can find my projects here [portfolio]
 ⚡ I speak 2 languages (Turkish [Native], English [B1])